ossec/ossec-docs/docs/syntax/ossec_config.database_output.rst

 .. xml:element:: type

-    Type of the database (Mysql or PostgreSQL).
+    Type of database (Mysql or PostgreSQL).

     .. note::